MDMA / 'Ecstasy'

 What are the risks of using MDMA (ecstasy)?
 Can they be avoided or reduced?

-Some people taking MDMA have died following overheating and from complications with their heart.
-Medical crises and deaths following the use of MDMA usually involve high doses and/or the simultaneous use of other substances.
+Some people taking MDMA have died following severe overheating and other medical emergencies.
+Deaths following the use of MDMA usually involve high doses and/or the simultaneous use of other substances.
 MDMA overdoses and drug combinations can also cause serotonin syndrome, which can be fatal.
 MDMA-associated deaths may alternatively involve overcompensation of the risk of dehydration by drinking much too much water, which coupled with the fact that MDMA may stop a person from urinating, causing fatally low concentrations of salt.